Skip to Main Content

 • Students facing false accusations when original work is incorrectly flagged

-For alternative approaches to managing AI in instruction and coursework, please consult the Center for Teaching and Learning.
+We understand faculty concerns about AI misuse in student work.
+For evidence-based approaches to managing AI in coursework, please consult the Center for Teaching and Learning.

 Accessibility